Day in the life of solar geek Bernard Preston is about using the sun's energy to our own advantage.

 There are three kinds of residential solar PV systems; know the difference before you make a start.

-Not really; my big 10KVA inverter and 4.1kW of PV panels are up to virtually anything.
+Not really; my big 10KVA inverter and 5.5kW of PV panels since adding the mobile solar carts are up to virtually anything.
 The only device I don't like to use is the thicknesser/ planar; it jams now and then, and then the current skies.

-Mm, having said that, supplying power to two homes is needing more panels now; I'm cogitating.
+Mm, having said that, supplying power to two homes is needing more panels now; I'm cogitating; it's done.

-Until I have more PV panels I just can't run everything at the same time without thought or concern.
+Until I have more PV panels I just can't run everything at the same time without thought or concern; micromanaging our energy use was a schlep until I added the three mobile solar carts.

 Of course, when the three day spring rains arrive there'll only be enough for computers and lights; so we haven't gone off grid.
 Yet; and probably never.